AlynMing/Android_Flashcard_APP/README.md

 `TODO://`I designed the app's background within Android Studio by referencing an image's address.
 I modified the question text and text color of my choice for display purposes.
 Using an onClickListener(), I programmed the app to no longer be a static screen, but to generate the answer to the question to appear once the question has been clicked.
 To do this, I made the question visible until clicked and once the question has been clicked, the question would become invisible and the answer would become visible.
+To enahnce this app, I added a toggle button for the user to click to reveal the multiple choices options if needed.
+I added multiple choice questions as an optional task where the user will no longer have to click the question, but can simply pick one of the multiple choice answers.
+If the user's pick is wrong, then the user's choice will turn red and the correct answer will turn green.

 <img src="https://imgur.com/EfakrMg.gif" width=200><br>
 ## Required